 Go Wild in Wood Green: A Guide

-Wood Green is a time capsule for the 1990’s and having shopped there all my life, I can safely say it is the last place in London and possibly the entire world that I would expect to find craft beer.
+Wood Green is a time capsule for the 1990’s and having shopped there all my life, we can safely say it is the last place in London and possibly the entire world that you’d expect to find craft beer.
 This is a place that barely has a pub and seems to have gotten stuck in some kind of quantum loop in order to preserve the existence of clothes shops where you can’t return things, cinemas whose staff pat you down for both weapons and your own snacks, and those kiosk type places that unlock your phone.

-Yet in the past couple of years, some savvy beer aficionados have seen the potential that Woody G has for breweries given the cheaper real estate and lack of competition, so here is a quadruplet of tipples to treat yourself to after a hard day out on the High Street, in geographical order for efficient craft-crawling.
+Yet in the past couple of years, some savvy beer aficionados have seen the potential that Woody G has for breweries and indie beer, given the cheaper real estate and lack of competition, so here is a quadruplet of tipples to treat yourself to after a hard day out on the High Street, in geographical order for efficient craft-crawling.

 The Prince